 It’s normal to sweat on a hot day or even after physical activity.
 However, when you sweat while experiencing a chest, neck, or arm discomfort, then it could be a sign of a heart attack.

-The best thing to do is to quickly get your way to the hospital as this can help combat the heart attack.
+The best thing to do is quickly get your way to the hospital, as this can help combat the heart attack.

 6. Heart Palpitations

-Sometimes you may have the feeling that your heart is skipping beats—which can, of course, throw you into the panic state.
+Sometimes you may feel that your heart is skipping beats, which can throw you into a panic state.
 Closely monitor your heartbeats, and in case you notice any abnormalities, be sure to seek medical attention.

-Remember, delayed medical attention can lead to more complicated conditions, which can as well lead to death.
+Remember, delayed medical attention can lead to more complicated conditions, which can also lead to death.

 The Takeaway: Heart attack symptoms in women are different than those in men!

 Unlike men, women almost always exhibit few to zero symptoms when they have a heart attack.
 Hence, the alarming death rates.
-Although pressure or discomfort of the chest still remains the number one common sign of heart attack even in women, some silent signs also exist.
+Although pressure or chest discomfort still remains the number one common sign of heart attack even in women, some silent signs also exist.
 If these signs are ignored or mismanaged, they can lead to more severe complications or become fatal.

 Listen to your body, and in case you notice any strange pains or feelings, then ensure prompt medical attention as this may help deter any impending heart attacks.